August 11th, 2020 By Jack Morton

-When it comes to gaming – and esports, an industry that topped $1B in revenue in 2019 – creating stand-out experiences is more important than ever before.
+When it comes to gaming – and esports, an industry that topped $1B in revenue in 2019 – creating a stand-out gaming experience is more important than ever before.
 Especially in a world where more and more people are spending time at home.
 Below is the first piece of content in a series of articles entitled: Game on!
 The video game industry’s opportunity to deliver superior brand experiences is now.

 There are more gamers around the world (2.47B) than the entire population of US, China, and Europe combined.
 Let that sink in for a minute.